PragyaJoshi18/Linear-Regression/README.md

 The right side of the equation defines a line with a specific y-intercept and a slope multiplied by the explanatory variable.
 In its simplest form, linear regression fits a straight line to the dependent variable.
 The model is designed to fit a line that minimizes the squared differences (also called errors or residuals).
 While we won't delve into the math behind how the model minimizes these squared errors, the outcome is a line intended to provide the "best fit" for the data.
 Since linear regression fits data with a line, it is most effective when there is a linear relationship between the dependent and independent variables.

 Let's use the mtcars dataset and linear regression to predict vehicle gas mileage based on vehicle weight.
-First, we'll load some libraries and create a scatterplot of weight and mpg to get a sense of the data's shape